ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 protected by the HSM.
 The key attestation service is part of the root of trust (RoT).

+Trust Anchor:
+: As defined in [!RFC6024] and [!RFC9019], a Trust Anchor "represents an authoritative entity via a public key and associated data.
+The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."
+The Trust Anchor may be a certificate, a raw public key, or other structure, as appropriate.
+It can be a non-root certificate when it is a certificate.

 Presenter:
 : Party that proves possession of a private key to a recipient of a key attestation token.
 Typically this will be an application layer entity,